bsmalling/gamestats_loader/README.md

 The "PLAYER ROUNDS DATA" section is loaded into the "player_rounds" table.

-The "ROUND EVENTS BREAKDOWN" column is loaded into the "round_events" table.
+The "ROUND EVENTS BREAKDOWN" section is loaded into the "round_events" table.

 Steps to create the database:
 1. Create a MySql database/schema called "gamestats".